top of page

 Atmosphere 3

 Upon entering the stadium, the seating bowl slopes down towards the field.
-It is broken up into two main sections separated by a very large walkway area.
+It is divided into two main sections separated by a large walkway area.
 Beyond the fences, it is not obvious that a major highway is right there, as trees make it a pleasant view.

 The Birds Nest is an all-you-can-eat dining group option that sits between the press box and the 100-level home plate seats.
 This does take some of the better seating options away from the regular fan.
 Other group decks are available at the end of the concourses.